-I did an 80/20 analysis of my iPhone apps to clear out all the clutter that I never ever use, so maybe it would be easier to find the things that I do use when I need them.
+Once a year, I do an 80/20 analysis on my iPhone apps to clear out all the clutter that I never ever use.
+Doing a regular phone app decluttering makes it easier to find the things when I need them.

 - Clock – Comes standard with iPhone.
 It’s my alarm clock and timer.

 - Fitbit – I use this for sleep and weight tracking